SUSE/frontend-challenge/README.md

 Frontend Challenge
 ====================

-The idea of this challenge is to create a UI for listing computer systems.
+The idea of this challenge is to create a Dashbord to display a GitHub repository report.

-Here you can find a [short list of systems](https://github.com/SUSE/frontend-challenge/blob/master/systems-short-list.json) with some details per each.
-The goal of this challenge is to create an overview page for the list of systems with some relevant values, and a separate view for the [single system details](https://github.com/SUSE/frontend-challenge/blob/master/system-details.json).

 You can choose your own path among the following levels:
 + [Entry Level](#entry-level)